adrian-enspired/observable/README.md

 events and event groups
 -----------------------

 `observable` supports subscriptions/notifications on named events.
 Event names are dot-delimited strings; a trailing dot will also match all sub-names.
-The default event is "*" (meaning "every|any event" - the is the "normal" usage that the SPL interfaces intended).
+The default event is "`*`" (meaning "every|any event" - this is the "normal" usage that the SPL interfaces intended).
 Observe (no pun intended):

     <?php
       # this code...                                 # subscribes observer to...